ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-algorithms.md

 ### Combined MAC Representation {#combined-mac-representation}

-The combined MAC representation is a single octet string representing the MAC values of the issuer protected header, along with each payload provided by the issuer.
-This representation is signed by the issuer, but not shared - parties will recreate this octet string and verify the signature to verify the integrity of supplied issuer protected header and the integrity of any disclosed payloads.
+The combined MAC representation is a single octet string representing the MAC values of the Issuer Header, along with each payload provided by the issuer.
+This representation is signed by the issuer, but not shared - parties will recreate this octet string and verify the signature to verify the integrity of supplied Issuer Header and the integrity of any disclosed payloads.

 The steps below describe a sequential concatenation of binary values to